samhedin/rustdoc-to-org/README.md

 # Rustdoc to org
 A Pandoc filter that converts rust documentation to .org-files!
-This is still in a very early state and there are many improvements to work on, hopefully this can end up helping someone.
+This is still in a very early state, but hopefully this can end up helping someone.
 ![Demo with helm ag](demo.gif)

 ## Installation